Breast Cancer Care and Breast Cancer Now have united to create one breast cancer charity.

 Our research is focused on four key areas – risk and prevention, early detection and diagnosis, treatment and secondary breast cancer.
 We believe this approach to research will allow us to achieve our ambition and stop breast cancer taking lives.

-All of our donations come from the generous public and our partners, and so our corporate partnerships will remain vital to our success as a new charity.
-With their support, we will be able to continue our work for people affected by breast cancer.
+All of our donations come from the generous public and our partners, and so our corporate partnerships remain vital to our success as a new charity.
+With their support, we are able to continue our work for people affected by breast cancer.

-We are delighted that our long-standing partnership with Asda will continue post-merger.
+We are delighted that our long-standing partnership with Asda continues post-merger.
 This partnership has already shown the importance of collaboration and will continue to raise money to further breast cancer research and services.